nci/scores/docs/paper.md

 - A companion Jupyter Notebook [@Jupyter:2024] tutorial for each metric and statistical test that demonstrates its use in practice.
 - Novel scores not commonly found elsewhere (e.g. FIRM [@Taggart:2022a], Flip-Flop Index [@Griffiths:2019; @griffiths2021circular]).
-- Commonly-used scores are also provided so that `scores` can be used as a standalone package, and also to meet frequent user requests for their inclusion.
+- Commonly-used scores are also included, meeting user requests to use `scores` as a standalone package.
 - All scores and statistical techniques have undergone a thorough scientific and software review.
 - An area specifically to hold emerging scores which are still undergoing research and development.
 This provides a clear mechanism for people to share, access and collaborate on new scores, and be able to easily re-use versioned implementations of those scores.